 NOTE: Do not remove oil seal, ball bearings, and needle bearings from their bores in the frame unless they show evidence of wear or damage and require replacement.
 When replacing rear sprocket ball bearing pack bearing 1/2 full with NLGI No. 2 grease.

 Figure 7-15.
-Chain Guide Being Removed from Frame as Sprocket Shaft is Lifted Out b.
-Disassembly of Upper Hook.
-(Hook Suspension Models)
+Chain Guide Being Removed from Frame as Sprocket Shaft is Lifted Out (Coil Chain Models)